Gately, Matthew F.

 Having clerked for two federal judges and both written and presented on issues of federal practice, Mr. Gately often serves as local counsel for out-of-state firms litigating in the District of New Jersey.

-Mr. Gately is AV rated by Martindale-Hubbell (highest level of professional excellence as determined by peers) and was invited to become the second Associate Fellow of Litigation Counsel of America in New Jersey.
-He has been named a "New Leader of the Bar" by the New Jersey Law Journal, a "Rising Star" by Super Lawyers, a "Top Lawyer" for Litigation and Commercial Litigation by (201) Magazine, and a 2019 "Top Lawyer" for Commercial Litigation and Securities by Bergen Magazine.
+Mr. Gately is AV rated by Martindale-Hubbell (highest level of professional excellence as determined by peers), was invited to become the second Associate Fellow of Litigation Counsel of America in New Jersey, and was included in the inaugural list of "Ones to Watch" by Best Lawyers.
+He has been named a "New Leader of the Bar" by the New Jersey Law Journal, a "Rising Star" by Super Lawyers, a "Top Lawyer" by (201) Magazine, and a "Top Lawyer" by Bergen Magazine.
 He has also received recognitions for his pro bono service.

 Prior to joining Cohn Lifland, Mr. Gately was senior law clerk to the Hon.
 Madeline Cox Arleo, U.S.D.J., D.N.J., law clerk to the Hon.
 Michael A. Hammer, U.S.M.J., D.N.J., and worked for several years in the commercial litigation group of an AmLaw 100 law firm.